 The purpose of the STEM program at IRCS is to enhance student knowledge in areas of science, technology, engineering and math related skills with real-world application and provide opportunities to explore future professions that will allow students to make an eternal impact on the world.
 Even though our program is in its beginning stages, IRCS has made great strides in implementing a variety of STEM opportunities for students at each academic level.
 Our core values include developing critical thinking and science processing skills from a Christian worldview and the exploration of post-secondary education and occupations in STEM through robust partnerships within our community.

-This video highlights several students involved in project-based learning as well as STEM instructors sharing the importance of increasing problem solving skills and creativity within our after school enrichment opportunities.
+The video below from the spring of 2019, highlights several students involved in project-based learning as well as STEM instructors sharing the importance of increasing problem solving skills and creativity within our after school enrichment opportunities.
 As STEM jobs increase in the Tampa Bay area, our desire is to allow our students the opportunity to explore these possibilities and be better prepared for the future.

 Videos from the 2018 STEM Event… The first video below shares personal testimonies of the impact STEM education has had on students, parents and staff.
 The second video is a virtual tour of the proposed STEM Resource Center we plan to build for students and staff in the near future.